francisco-pinto/francisco-pinto/README.md

 :necktie: I'm a backend developer working with microsservices.
 :hammer: Some of the technologies I work on daily are C#, .NET, SQL, Docker.
 :books: Right now, I'm interested in developing my knowledge of Kubernetes.
-I finished my masters degree by doing a dissertation about deployment strategies in Kubernetes in microservices architectures and I'm developing my knowledge through a series of courses to prepare me for the CKAD.
+I finished my masters degree by doing a dissertation about deployment strategies in Kubernetes in microservices architectures and I'm developing my knowledge through a series of courses to prepare me for the CKAD exam.

 ## 🛠️ Skills